 Many people with early onset are in their 40s and 50s.
 They have families, careers or are even caregivers themselves when Alzheimer's disease strikes.
-In the United States, it is estimated that more than 200,000 people have early onset.
+In the United States, it is estimated that approximately 200,000 people have early onset.

 Since health care providers generally don't look for Alzheimer's disease in younger people, getting an accurate diagnosis of early onset Alzheimer's can be a long and frustrating process.
 Symptoms may be incorrectly attributed to stress or there may be conflicting diagnoses from different health care professionals.
 People who have early onset Alzheimer's may be in any stage of dementia – early stage, middle stage or late stage.
 The disease affects each person differently and symptoms will vary.